capturePointer/Black-ship/README.md

 # Sailfish
-##### Also known as **Sailfish C** ,It's a  Network C library, the implementation  based on Barkeley Socket API.
+##### Also known as Sailfish C ,It's a Network C library, the implementation based on Berkeley Socket API.
 #
 ##### Note
 #
 #
     This project is still in development..
-Plase don't expect to be bug free and also feel free to test it on your own risk.
+Please don't expect to be bug free and also feel free to test it on your own risk.
 ![SailFish C](http://www.xtremesignandgraphic.com/assets/images/sailfish.jpg)
 #
 #